oncody/vue-webpack-tutorial/06-webpack-watch/README.md

 # Run webpack with the watch flag enabled
 yarn build

-# Run 'http-server'
+# Run http-server
 yarn start

-# Open a browser to the address and port outputted from the last command
+# Navigate to our app

+# See our current message from App.vue

-# Change our message in 'App.vue' and save the changes
+# Change our message in App.vue and save the changes

 # Refresh your web browser

 # (You may also need to clear your cache)

-# If you see our new message in 'App.vue', then webpack watch is working!
+# If you see our new message in App.vue, then webpack watch is working!